A tree-based model for addressing sparsity and taxa covariance in microbiome compositional count data: Introduction

 \section{Introduction}

 The human microbiome is the collection of genetic information from all microbes residing on or within the human body.
-The development of high-throughput sequencing technologies has enabled profiling the microbiome in a cost-efficient way through either shotgun metagenomic sequencing or amplicon sequencing on target genes (e.g., the 16S rRNA gene).
-Various bioinformatic preprocessing pipelines such as MetaPhLAN \citep{beghini_integrating_2020} and DADA2 \citep{dada2} have been developed to ``count" the microbes in each sample and report the results in terms of amplicon sequence variant (ASV) or operational taxonomic unit (OTU) abundance.
-The resulting datasets are compositional in nature as the total counts of the identified microbes in each sample are determined by the sequencing depth of the study and shall only be interpreted proportionally.
-Both OTU and ASV can serve as the unit for the downstream analysis of microbial compositions, so for simplicity, we shall use the more classic term ``OTU" to refer to either of them.
-Along with the OTU counts, a typical microbiome dataset also contains a summary of the evolutionary relationship of OTUs in the study in the form of a phylogenetic tree, and covariate information on the participant hosts that are usually collected by medical monitoring or questionnaires.
+The development of high-throughput sequencing technologies has enabled profiling the microbiome taxa composition in a cost-efficient way through either shotgun metagenomic sequencing or amplicon sequencing on target genes (e.g., the 16S rRNA gene).
+The resulting data are usually a compositional count vector for each sample with the total count of the identified microbes in each sample determined by the sequencing depth of the study and shall only be interpreted proportionally \citep{li2015}.

-A central task in microbiome studies is to understand the relationship between microbiome compositions and environmental factors such as the dietary habits or the disease status of the hosts.
-Since individual microbiome samples are noisy and are prone to be polluted by sequencing errors, a popular practice toward this goal is to compare microbiome compositions across groups of samples defined by the factor of interest.
-For example, a core research question in the DIABIMMUNE study \citep{diabimmune} is to understand the association between infant gut microbiome and Type 1 diabetes (T1D) risk.
-To this end, previous studies compared microbiome compositions of case samples with healthy controls and have suggested that the gut microbiome of those T1D cases have significantly lower alpha diversity compared to the controls \citep{diabimmune}.

-Traditionally, such cross-group comparisons are achieved through either lower-dimensional summaries of the composition such as alpha diversity or distance-based methods like PERMANOVA \citep{mcardle2001fitting}.
-Alternatively, a more recent thread of works aims at comparing whole compositions to better account for the variety of possibly variations \citep{mimix,tang2018,bgcr,dirfactor}.
-One fruitful strategy is through building generative models on microbiome compositions that account for key features of of such data including compositionality, high dimensionality, and complex covariance among taxa, which together pose analytical and computational challenges.

-A common approach to accounting for the compositional and count nature of microbiome sequencing data is to adopt a multinomial sampling model for the sequencing read counts.
-Under this strategy, two popular classes of statistical models for the corresponding multinomial probability vector (i.e., the relative abundances of the OTUs) are log-ratio normal (LN) models \citep{aichison} and the more recent Dirichlet-tree multinomial (DTM) model \citep{dt}.
-The LN model can capture rich covariance structure among the OTUs; however, inference under such models, especially when they are embedded as a component into more sophisticated models, is computationally challenging when the number of OTUs is large ($>50$) due to lack of conjugacy to the multinomial likelihood.